-3.3.1 Clauses 5 and 6 deal with the pre-expropriation phase and detail various procedures to be followed by an expropriating authority prior to an expropriation.
+- .3.1 Clauses 5 and 6 deal with the pre-expropriation phase and detail various procedures to be followed by an expropriating authority prior to an expropriation.
 These procedures are used to ascertain the suitability of the property for the purpose for which it is required and to gather information on the existence of registered and unregistered rights in such property and the impact of such rights on the intended use thereof.
 It is also proposed in the Bill that the expropriating authority may authorise persons to enter the property with a view to surveying and valuating the property, amongst other things.
-Provision is also made for a person to claim compensation should the property concerned be damaged as a consequence of the evaluation of the property.

-3.3.2 In gathering the information, the expropriating authority is obliged to consult with other organs of state that may be affected by the expropriation.
-The Departments responsible for rural development and land reform, for mineral resources and for water affairs and sanitation and the relevant municipality must be consulted to ascertain the impact of the proposed expropriation on the rights administered by those Departments and in the case of municipalities, to ascertain the effect which an expropriation will have on spatial development and engineering services.
+Provision is also made for a person to claim compensation should the property concerned be damaged as a consequence of the evaluation of the property. - 3.3.2 In gathering the information, the expropriating authority is obliged to consult with other organs of state that may be affected by the expropriation.
+The Departments responsible for rural development and land reform, for environmental affairs, for mineral resources, for water and sanitation, any other organ of state whose functions and responsibilities will be materially affected by the intended expropriation and the relevant municipality must be consulted to ascertain the impact of the proposed expropriation on the rights administered by those Departments and in the case of municipalities, to ascertain the effect which an expropriation will have on municipal planning.